|Eligibility Rules:||click here|

 - Wimbledon College of Arts

 ASA students at London South Bank University are typically housed on campus in David Bomberg House residence hall.
-The hall is composed of cluster flats, each with 4-8 single occupancy bedrooms, shared kitchen, and Internet access.
+If David Bomberg House is full, then students will be housed in student residence halls near campus.
+Residence halls are composed of cluster flats, each with 4-8 single occupancy bedrooms, shared kitchen, and Internet access.
 Meals are not included.

 ASA students at University of the Arts London live in residence halls located throughout the city.
 Halls typically consist of cluster flats, each with 4-8 single occupancy bedrooms, shared kitchen, and Internet access.
 Because University of the Arts London has several different campuses in different parts of the city, your residence hall may be located 30-45 minutes away from school by Tube or bus – a reasonable commute in a city the size of London.

 Full details about ASA housing, as well as answers to commonly asked questions, can be found on our Housing page.

 ASA semester programs in London include 2 day excursions and 1 overnight excursion.
 Summer programs include 1 to 2 day excursions.
 Destinations may vary by term.
 Past terms have included trips to:

 - York (overnight excursion) – Explore the medieval streets and city walls before a visit to York Minster, Northern Europe’s largest cathedral.
 Next, visit tranquil and secluded Fountains Abbey, as well as Halworth, a small town perched on the Yorkshire Moors that inspired the novels of the Bronte sisters.

 - Stonehenge and Bath (day excursion) – Stone circles, magic, mysticism, and the legend of King Arthur are all part of the story of Stonehenge, a 5,000-year-old UNESCO World Heritage Site.
 Next, visit Bath, where you can drink the healing waters, visit the Roman baths, and take in stories of Jane Austen and high society.